jasoncui/jasoncui.github.io/_drafts/DCs-road-to-become-a-startup-hub.md

 Twitter recently [made the same change](https://blog.twitter.com/2016/never-miss-important-tweets-from-people-you-follow).
 Instagram would be following right in the footsteps of the two largest social media platforms.

 ### Less emphasis on users with smaller followings and non-frequent posts.
-* Emphasis on users with larger followings, who post more often (although algorith works with combination of ratio with relevancy)
-* Gets rid of real-time interactions

-Instagram claims that the algorithm will work with a combination of ratio with relevancy to surface posts most relevant to the individual user.
-I personally am a bit doubtful of this method - the same method used by Facebook tends to surface content from more frequent or popular posters.
+Instagram claims that the algorithm will work intelligently using ratios to surface posts most relevant to the individual user.
+This is exactly what Facebook does.
+I've found that while Facebook does surface very relevant posts (birthdays, friends traveling, major life events, etc.) it'll skim over less-frequent users.
 One thing I've always personally enjoyed about Instagram is *catching those posts from less frequent posters*.
 Because often times those posts end up being the most interesting.

+It can also be argued that the new feed will eliminate one of Instagram's strength of real-time interaction.

 ### A big hit to brands, especially smaller businesses.